The definitive guide to CRM for venture capital

 Down arrow

-Customer Relationship Management (CRM) software for venture capital (VC) firms is the foundation for how investment opportunities are found and completed.
-Bringing together the firm’s complete relationship network, with the ability to manage deals, VC CRM platforms can have a material impact on the performance of any fund or partner.
+Customer relationship management (CRM) software for venture capital (VC) firms is the foundation for how investment opportunities are found, managed, and won.
+By combining the firm’s complete relationship network with the ability to manage deals, VC CRM platforms can have a material impact on the performance of any fund or partner.

 According to Gartner, CRM software is now the highest-grossing software market in the world.
-However, the traditional CRM solutions are primarily designed for high volume, transactional selling, not the sophisticated, relationship-driven deal-making of VCs.
+However, traditional CRM solutions are primarily designed for high-volume, transactional selling, not the sophisticated, relationship-driven deal-making of VCs.

 What are the unique requirements of a CRM for venture capital?

-1. Supporting pipeline management.
-VCs maintain a pipeline of sophisticated deals that differ from the transactional type that are managed in traditional CRMs.
+1. Supporting pipeline management: VCs maintain a pipeline of complex deals that differ from the transactional sales managed in traditional CRMs.

-2. Leveraging a complex network of relationships.
-Making the most of the firm’s relationship network drives the identification and progression of investment deals.
+2. Managing a complex network of relationships: Making the most of the firm’s relationship network helps to identify and progress investment deals through data enrichment.

-3. Automating the tracking of a high volume of interactions.
-A high degree of automation reduces manual data entry and management required to capture the large volume of interactions that drive investment deals forward.
+3. Automating the tracking of a high volume of interactions: A high degree of automation reduces the manual data entry and management required to capture the large volume of interactions that drive investment deals forward.

-4. Easing collaboration.
-Venture capital firms have to be able to easily communicate and manage the status of deals with GPs, LPs, and other stakeholders.
+4. Facilitating collaboration: Venture capital firms have to be able to easily communicate and manage the status of deals with general partners (GPs), limited partners (LPs), start-up founders, and other stakeholders.

-5. Ensuring adoption.
-A great user experience ensures that every member of a firm adopts the CRM as their system of record, replacing the manual notes, spreadsheets, and email-based workflows they use today.
+5. Ensuring adoption: A great user experience ensures that every member of a firm adopts the CRM as their system of record, replacing the manual notes, spreadsheets, and email-based workflows that many use today.

 These requirements call for a CRM that builds on the core capabilities of managing deals as well as interacting with—and creating contact records for—people and organizations.
-This means that each of these requirements has to involve technologies that provide:
+This requires technologies that provide:

 Let’s explore the advantages of having a CRM built for the unique workflows of venture capital in more detail, starting with the most valuable data that you should be tracking in your CRM.

-How a CRM for venture capital supports your deal workflows
+How a CRM system for venture capital supports your deal workflows

-As we mentioned above, a venture capitalist’s CRM is more than just a place to store names, phone numbers, and email addresses.
+As mentioned above, a venture capitalist’s CRM is more than just a place to store names, phone numbers, and email addresses.
 It's a centralized platform for your entire firm's deal flow pipeline—including every person, organization, and opportunity.
-Here are some of our insights, based on our experience working with hundreds of VCs, about how the best firms use their CRM software for deal and network management.
+Based on our experience working with thousands of VCs, here are some insights on how the best firms use their CRM software for deal and network management.

 Deal flow data management